 - Spread out as much as possible.
 While there is no longer a two metre regulation in place for public transit, please ensure there is space between you and other passengers.

-- Capacity limitations will still be in place and we strongly encourage passengers to wear a face covering or mask while on the bus.
+- Wearing a face covering or mask while on the bus is mandatory.
 This can be a fabric mask, bandana, Buff, or scarf covering the mouth and nose.
 Wearing a non-medical mask helps to protect those around you, even if you have no symptoms.

 Roam has taken additional cleaning and disinfecting measures to address COVID-19: